| UNIVERSE AND

 in an enormous black hole that explodes into a new big bang where gravitational

 ether transforms back into matter.
+The energy

 of matter and gravitational energy are in a permanent dynamic equilibrium.
 Big bangs are cyclic, the universe is a self-renewing system.
 It has no